lirsacc/dotfiles/README.md

   # Your chezmoi settings

   [data]
+      # Set these to start with a default Git identity
       git_email = "<your git email>"
       git_name = "<your git name>"
-      git_signingkey = "<the git ssh signing key id>" hostname = "<hostname>"  # Remove to leave hostname alone run_osx_setup = "false"  # Set to true to automatically run the osx setup script brew_skip_mas = "true"   # Set to false or remove to enable application installation through mas
+      git_signingkey = "<the git ssh signing key id>" hostname = "<hostname>"  # Remove to leave hostname alone run_osx_setup = "false"  # Set to `false` to automatically run the osx setup script, defaults enabled brew_skip_mas = "true"   # Set to `true` or remove to enable application installation through mas, defaults enabled
   ```
 3. Run `chezmoi init lirsacc` and `chezmoi apply`